fll-pigeons/gamechangers/docs/robotgame.md

 --------
 # Log
-> #### 21 Nov - Basketball mission issues - inifinite tweaking of forklift code to work with Bocci, Basketball and bench missions
+> #### 21 Nov - Basketball mission issues - inifinite tweaking of forklift and code to work with Bocci, Basketball and bench missions
 Still not working correctly - no clear where the problem is.
 Trying new program from scratch with fewer turns, and making sure any gyro_straight commands are for long enough distances for gyro to make corrections (e.g. 20mm distance is too short and gyro cannot make correction fast enough).
+Finally figured out that hand tightening all the pieces on the forklift before every run, along with tightening the box portion of the robot is required for repeatable runs.
 > #### 19 Nov - Rewriting missions created with old robot design for use with new one - easier than adapting old code
 > #### 12 & 14 Nov - more work on Forklift
 > #### 5 & 7 Nov - Forklift and gyro code fix